I love exploring abandoned places in PA, and one of my favorites to check out is Turn Hole Tunnel in Lehigh Gorge State Park.

 For those biking or walking on the rail trail, this spot is also easily accessible from the D&L Trail about 2.25 miles north of the train station in Jim Thorpe.

 The tunnel is only about 100 feet into the woods, making it quite easy to reach.
-There is a very small hill going up to the entrance of the tunnel and then back down again to get to the floor of the tunnel, but this shouldn’t pose any issue for anyone that can tackle uneven terrain.
+There is a very small hill going up to the entrance of the tunnel which serves to help block the entrance to the tunnel.

 This dirt mound was likely built to keep vehicles out of the tunnel when it was closed to train travel.
 It has the effect, however, of making the entrance to the tunnel look more like a cave than anything else since the entrance is carved directly into solid rock.

-It should be said again here that entering the tunnel is at your own risk, and I don’t know about the stability of the structure.
-Even from the entrance, you can see large pieces of rock that have fallen from the ceiling over the decades that the tunnel has been abandoned.
+It should be said again here that entering is not allowed.
+Even from the entrance, you can see large pieces of rock that have fallen from the ceiling over the decades that the tunnel has been abandoned, which makes it clear that it is not safe to enter.

 If you cross about halfway over the bridge and then look back, you’ll see the impressive opening for the Turn Hole Tunnel along the sheer rock face of the mountainside.
 In my opinion, it’s truly impressive to see this spot as it lets you fully appreciate the work that went into building this tunnel.